bufbuild-ru/docs/docs/bsr/generated-sdks/cargo/index.md

 - Commit timestamp: `20240523144506`
 - Commit short name: `ce529d32d80c`

-If you need a more specific version than the latest, such as needing to install a specific plugin version, you can use the [`buf registry sdk version`](../../../reference/cli/buf/registry/sdk/version/) command.The BSR supports [commits on labels](../../../cli/modules-workspaces/#referencing-a-module).
-This feature enables you to push unreleased Protobuf file changes and consume generated code without affecting the [default label](../../repositories/#default-label).Only commits that are on the default label at the time they're pushed to the BSR have populated timestamps.
+If you need a more specific version than the latest, such as needing to install a specific plugin version, you can use the [`buf registry sdk version`](../../../reference/cli/buf/registry/sdk/version/) command.

+The BSR supports [commits on labels](../../../cli/modules-workspaces/#referencing-a-module).
+This feature enables you to push unreleased Protobuf file changes and consume generated code without affecting the [default label](../../repositories/#default-label).

+Only commits that are on the default label at the time they're pushed to the BSR have populated timestamps.
 Timestamps on commits pushed to other labels are set to `00000000000000` to easily distinguish them as changes in labels that are still in development.

 ## Available plugins

-For a full list of supported plugins, navigate to the [BSR plugins page](https://buf.build/plugins) and search for Rust.To learn more about how these plugins are packaged and distributed, go to the [bufbuild/plugins repository](https://github.com/bufbuild/plugins).
+For a full list of supported plugins, navigate to the [BSR plugins page](https://buf.build/plugins) and search for Rust.

+To learn more about how these plugins are packaged and distributed, go to the [bufbuild/plugins repository](https://github.com/bufbuild/plugins).
 If you find a useful plugin that you think should be added, [file an issue](https://github.com/bufbuild/plugins/issues/new/choose).